sgudenkauf/oer-personal-distributed-application-lab/pdal/modules/en/level_2_MiddlewareAndApplicationDeployment/2050 Creating Your Own CA and Manually Distributing Certificates.md

 ![OpensslCNF02](./2050attachments/OpensslCNF02.png)
 ![OpensslCNF03](./2050attachments/OpensslCNF03.png)

-> Note: Adjust paths and names as needed.
+> Hint: Adjust paths and names as needed.
 Replace `/home/username` with your actual path.

-> Explanation of the configuration file:
+**Explanation of the Configuration File:**

 #### [ ca ]